zenglenn42/opengl-tutorial-tbb/README.md

 * Crafted debug [vertex](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.vs) and [fragment](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.fs) shaders that allow easy overrides for incoming and outgoing variables.

 Even after deploying theCherno's debug fu and wrangling community suggestions, I still had a blank window after a full day of effort.
 In the morning, I realized I didn't know if the issue was on the CPU or GPU side.
-Was there are problem with the mesh vertices getting sent down?
+Was there a problem with the mesh vertices getting sent down?
 Was it some backlevel driver weirdness on macOS?

 Even with the skeleton shaders, my render window was blank, so I shifted my focus upstream to the CPU side.
 I dropped the mesh vertices array from the tutorial and just made my own legacy mesh using the fixed pipeline idiom: